winder/docker/algod/README.md

 | BRANCH   | Git branch to checkout. |
 | SHA      | Git commit hash to checkout. |

-# Image Usage
+# Image Configuration

-There are a number of special files and environment variables used to control which network to connect to, and how to initalize.
-If a persistent data directory is desired, a volume can be attached.
+There are a number of special files and environment variables used to control how a container is started.

 ## Default Configuration